 1. Strengths of Volvo

-The strengths of an organisation are internally driven factors that put the company in the renowned position it is.
+The strengths of an organization are internally driven factors that put the company in the renowned position it is.
 Following are the strengths of Volvo –

 - Diversified portfolio – Volvo has its operation in six business segments which consist of cars, trucks, construction equipment, Volvo Penta, busses, and customer finance.
 Volvo is very well balanced with the balanced portfolio of its products and generates balanced revenues.